ringsd/everything-curl-cn/libcurl/proxies.md

 ## HTTP proxy

-The HTTP protocol details exactly how a HTTP proxy should be used.
+The HTTP protocol details exactly how an HTTP proxy should be used.
 Instead of sending the request to the actual remote server, the client (libcurl) instead asks the proxy for the specific resource.
 The connection to the HTTP proxy is made using plain unencrypted HTTP.

-If a HTTPS resource is requested, libcurl will instead issue a `CONNECT` request to the proxy.
+If an HTTPS resource is requested, libcurl will instead issue a `CONNECT` request to the proxy.
 Such a request opens a tunnel through the proxy, where it passes data through without understanding it.
-This way, libcurl can establish a secure end-to-end TLS connection even when a HTTP proxy is present.
+This way, libcurl can establish a secure end-to-end TLS connection even when an HTTP proxy is present.

-You *can* proxy non-HTTP protocols over a HTTP proxy, but since this is mostly done by the CONNECT method to tunnel data through it requires that the proxy is configured to allow the client to connect to those other particular remote port numbers.
+You *can* proxy non-HTTP protocols over an HTTP proxy, but since this is mostly done by the CONNECT method to tunnel data through it requires that the proxy is configured to allow the client to connect to those other particular remote port numbers.
 Many HTTP proxies are setup to inhibit connections to other port numbers than 80 and 443.

 ## HTTPS proxy

-A HTTPS proxy is similar to a HTTP proxy but allows the client to connect to it using a secure HTTPS connection.
-Since the proxy connection is separate from the connection to the remote site even in this situation, as HTTPS to the remote site will be tunnelled through the HTTPS connection to the proxy, libcurl provides a whole set of TLS options for the proxy connection that are separate from the connection to the remote host.
+An HTTPS proxy is similar to an HTTP proxy but allows the client to connect to it using a secure HTTPS connection.
+Since the proxy connection is separate from the connection to the remote site even in this situation, as HTTPS to the remote site will be tunneled through the HTTPS connection to the proxy, libcurl provides a whole set of TLS options for the proxy connection that are separate from the connection to the remote host.